 These are the meds and supplements I have to take each week to keep my immune system in check.
 I will be on them for the rest of my life.
-This is my invisible fight.
-I am fighting for awareness.)
+I am still taking the same amount as of September 30, 2018.

 It can be tough to say no, though, and it is really tough to pace yourself in a world that is constantly on the go.

-Someone said the other day that they thought I had a crazy schedule, and while it might look that way on Facebook, the reality of my life is far from it.
-You can’t tell from my Facebook activity that I’m flaring right this second.
+Someone said the other day that they thought I had a crazy schedule.
+While it might look that way online, the reality of my life is far from it.
+You can’t tell from my online activity that I’m flaring right this second unless I tell you.
 You can’t even tell I’m tired or in pain most days.
 This is one of the reasons why fighting for invisible illness awareness is so important.

 A flare-up can last a few days or it can kick things off into a month or more of flare activity.
 If you’d like to know what a flare is you can read my article called: What is a Flare?

 When I flare, it feels like my body has filled up with cement and I’ve been hit by a truck.
 The pain is a sharp, burning pain that radiates throughout my skeleton and muscles.
 I get really sluggish and I suffer from extreme muscle weakness.

 Most times, it’s bad enough that I can’t hold my upper body up, and fatigue makes it impossible to get out of bed.
 Plus I get a lot of other symptoms that are impossible to ignore, including extreme anxiety from my symptoms and medication side effects.